-Ah, yes… the infamous morning routine.
+Ah, yes… the infamous morning routine (with kids).

 One child wakes up with a mysterious rash, your other child refuses to get off the toilet, and suddenly, you’ve slept through your alarm for the first time in 6 years!

 Oh, and you can’t find the other shoe.

 I created these busy morning breakfast cookies to combat life’s unpredictability.

 Packed with oats and naturally sweetened with maple syrup and raisins, these cookies are perfect for on-the-go situations.
 Just grab a few and eat them in the car.
 They’re also super easy to make.

 The entire recipe is done in the food processor, which goes directly into the dishwasher when finished.
 To portion the dough, use a mini ice cream scoop instead of struggling with two spoons.
 Twelve minutes later, you’ll have wholesome breakfast cookies the whole family will love.

 My kids think they look like chicken nuggets.